apache/shardingsphere-on-cloud/pitr/README.md

 ```

 Parameters:
+- -a, --agent-port: Pitr agent port
+- --csn: csn of backup record
+- -B, --dn-threads-path: OpenGauss backup files path
+- -h, --help: help manual
-- host: ShardingSphere Proxy server
+- -H, --host: ShardingSphere Proxy server
+- -id: id of backup record
-- port: ShardingSphere Proxy port
+- -p, --password: ShardingSphere Proxy password
-- username: ShardingSphere Proxy user
+- -P, --port: ShardingSphere Proxy port
-- password: ShardingSphere Proxy password
+- -u, --username: ShardingSphere Proxy user
-- agent-port: Pitr agent port
-- dn-backup-path: OpenGauss backup files path
-- id: Backup id

 # Limitations

-- Pitr backup and restore depends on GLT which is configured in ShardingSphere.
-Pitr can not ensure consistency without CSN if there is no GLT
+- Pitr backup and restore depends on GLT which is implemented using Redis.
+Pitr can not ensure consistency without CSN if there is no GLT, and only backup id could be used for pitr restore
-- Redis can be deployed as GLT service without any extra configuration
-- Global backup tasks need to be executed while there is no uncommitted transaction, and this will be ensuranced by ShardingSphere lock.
+- Global backup tasks need to be executed while there is no uncommitted transaction, and this will be ensuranced by ShardingSphere lock
 - ShardingSphere will hold the lock until the whole backup process is done
 - Only one Pitr cli could successfully if multiple cli are executed simutaneously
 - OpenGauss data nodes should use the same IP and port while backup and recovery
-- Using the same version of ShardingSphere while backup and recovery to make sure the metadata is compatible.
+- Using the same version of ShardingSphere while backup and recovery to make sure the metadata is compatible
 - The recovery operation need to stop service, and it is a synchonized operation.
-Users have to make sure the success of the recovery operation.
+Users have to make sure the success of the recovery operation
 - OpenGauss servers may under inconsistent status if recovery fails, such as one data node succeed while another failed.
-Users need to handle the exception and try to recovery again until it is succeed.
+Users need to handle the exception and try to recovery again until it is succeed
 - Pitr cli will create a directory `.gs_pitr/backup` under user `$HOME` and save backup metadata files under it
-- You need to copy this metadata backup under `$HOME/.gs_pitr/bakcup` to the another host first where you want to restore.
+- You need to copy this metadata backup under `$HOME/.gs_pitr/bakcup` to the another host first where you want to restore
 - The backup file under directory `$HOME/.gs_pitr/backup` will be deleted after the execution of `gs_pitr delete`
-- Canceling the executing `gs_pitr` command on client side using either `Ctrl-C` or `kill` will do nothing about the execution of server task.
+- Canceling the executing `gs_pitr` command on client side using either `Ctrl-C` or `kill` will do nothing about the execution of server task